Article Summary:

 For example, if your goal is to be profitable and efficient with land use, then it would make sense to graze as much pasture as possible where rainfall allows this.
 However, the dairy farm will need to use supplementary feeds if the grazing pastures cannot supply all of your cows' dietary requirements due to either poor growth or a lack of feed.

-In saying all of this, do you have the farm management skills to jump from low bail to TMR?
+In saying all of this, do you have the farm management skills to jump from Grazing + Low to Moderate Bail to TMR?

 Can I use Pasture.io with any of the five Australian dairy feeding systems?